-Challenge number Detail of challenge 1 PP students' attendance is lower than their peers.
-2 PP students' have lower levels of achievement than their peers on entry to the school and the gap continues to grow though KS3 and 4.
-3 PP student aspirations are lower than their peers with fewer entering into L3 education 4 Many PP students do not have the rich and varied experiences as non-pupil premium children seem to have, meaning their experience of the world and language acquisition is limited.
-5 PP students' home learning environment, social capital and parental engagement (seen in parent's evenings) is on average lower than their peers.
+Challenge number Detail of challenge 1 Attendance For some of our students' attendance is lower than their peers which limits their access to high quality education.
+2 Knowledge, skills and vocabulary Some students' have lower levels of achievement than their peers on entry to the school and the gap continues to grow though KS3 and 4.
+KS2 Maths scores are 100.5 and 102.6 for non-PP. 52% of PP have a KS2 below 100, compared to 27% of non-PP. KS2 reading scores are 101.4 and 104.8 for non-PP. 39% of PP have a KS2 reading score below 100, compared to 17% of non-PP. 3.
+Reading Our assessments, observations and discussions indicate reading gaps have widened.
+3 Aspirations Our assessment, observations and discussions suggest some students' have lower aspirations than their peers and lack the mechanisms to alter this.
+4 Cultural capital Many students do not have the rich and varied experiences as non-pupil premium children seem to have, meaning their experience of the world and language acquisition can be limited.
+Wider cultural opportunities are not easily accessed in our local area.
+5 Collaboration with home Some students' have a challenging home learning environment and have had less access to social capital.
+Parental engagement (seen in parent's evening's attendance) is on average lower than their peers.